stmichaelis/workplacer/README.md

 curl -i -d '{"login_id":"someone@nowhere.com","password":"thisisabadpassword"}' http://localhost:8065/api/v4/users/login
 ```

 Please be aware that these tokens may expire after some time, based on the session lenght limit set by the server administrator.
+Setting a custom status does not refresh this token.
+You can use the `mlog` option to have the script post log messages to yourself, which should refresh the token for a Mattermost server with default settings.

 # Installation